People certainly aren’t watching TV like they used to.

 Using attribution, advertisers can see who came to the brand’s website and made a purchase after viewing an ad.
 With footfall attribution, you can see how many viewers visited a physical location and made a purchase.

-For example, one leading quick service restaurant brand used footfall attribution to measure CTV performance in their key markets.
+A great CTV example is a leading quick service restaurant brand that used footfall attribution to measure CTV performance in their key markets.
 Out of all the people that saw the brand’s CTV ads, the fast-food chain could see which people then visited a restaurant location.
 They also had data on which creative, publishers, dates, etc. worked best to get diners into their restaurants.

 Related Content:TV broadcaster debuts streaming advertising platform, achieves 600% revenue growth